Desktop Apps

 • alternative: Git Graph extension in VSCodium

-vim, emacs, and their derivatives have steep learning curves but seem like powerful options, but I have personally never tried them.
+vim, emacs, and their derivatives have steep learning curves but seem like powerful options.
+I have never tried either.

 The JetBrains IDEs are also very good, each have all sorts of features tailored to the specific programming languages (WebStorm, PyCharm, CLion, etc.).
 I have personally had great experiences using PyCharm.